kunal1907-tech/website-html-css-bootstrap-/README.md

-📋 Project Description
+📋 Project Description; :
 This is a fully responsive multi-page website built using HTML, CSS, and Bootstrap.
 The project showcases a clean, modern design with a mobile-first approach and is suitable for personal portfolios, company landing pages, or small businesses.

-🚀 Features
+🚀 Features:
 Responsive design (mobile, tablet, desktop)

 Navigation bar with smooth scrolling